-Italy Probes Deaths Of 26 Nigerian Women At Sea
+Italy Probes Deaths Of 26 Nigerian Women And Girls At Sea

 Agence France Press reports that a spokesman for the EU anti-trafficking force Sofia said "another three bodies had been discovered during other life-saving operations in the Mediterranean this week."

-Italian media outlets are reporting that the women were mostly between 14 and 18, Sylvia adds.
+Italian media outlets are reporting that the deceased females were mostly between 14 and 18, Sylvia adds.
 "Police Prefect Malfi called this a human tragedy and said his office has appealed to neighboring towns to provide dignified burial for the Nigerian women."

 The bodies were lowered in black bags from the ship and placed into coffins, the AFP reports.